cacophony-wj/licentia_black/README.md

 If you are on a low end machine (older than 7-10 years) with any of the following:

 - Intel i3 or AMD Ryzen 3 or earlier
-- NVIDIA GTX 980 or AMD Vega 64 or earlier
+- NVIDIA GTX 980 or AMD Radeon RX 580 or earlier

 Delete the enb files as described above and the copy all of the files inside the "enb low" directory into the base "Stock Game" folder.